aidanmelen/terraform-aws-eks-auth/README.md

 The [terraform-aws-eks module](https://github.com/terraform-aws-modules/terraform-aws-eks/blob/v18.11.0/examples/complete/main.tf#L323-L336) examples get around this by using the [local-exec povisioner](https://www.terraform.io/language/resources/provisioners/local-exec) to patch the configmap.
 This requires the host to have `kubectl` installed; which is often not the case with remote operations in [Terraform Cloud](https://www.terraform.io/cloud-docs/run#remote-operations) and CI/CD pipelines.

 This module improves on this approach by executing `kubectl` commands with a [kubernetes job](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs/resources/job_v1).
-The job will replace the `aws-auth` with new configmap managed with terraform by deafult with the option to patch in-place.
+By default, the job will replace the `aws-auth` configmap with new a configmap managed in Terraform state with option to patch in-place.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->